Use of the Penn State Mark

 Our two-color marks are the preferred versions, as they provide the most effective presentation of our mark.
 These two-color marks should be used whenever possible.
 For more information, please view the University's Brand Book.

-Two-color reverse mark with PSU dark blue and PSU light blue is the preferred color version for dark/black backgrounds.
+The two-color reverse mark shown here is the preferred color version and should be used for dark/black backgrounds.

 The one-color blue mark can be used as a cost-effective alternative and the one-color black mark is permitted where printing in black is required, such as a newspaper ad.

-Please check with the Public Relations Unit if you have any questions as to the proper use of the other colors, as some color usage is not permissible.
+Please check with Strategic Planning and Communications if you have any questions as to the proper use of the other colors, as some color usage is not permissible.

-Strict University guidelines govern the use of the Penn State/Penn State Greater Allegheny logo/mark.
+Strict University guidelines govern the use of the Penn State and Penn State Greater Allegheny Mark (Logo).
 Deviation from these rules is not permissible.
 For complete information about the Penn State logo guidelines, please visit the Visual Identity Standards website.

 The mark must be used on all publications, Web pages, advertisements, and any other written materials that will be seen by our external constituencies.